nikitanpatil1/Mobile-Sales/README.md

 **a) Best & Worst Months for Sales**

-	  - Peak Months: Based on the line graph, sales peaked in April & July.
+	  - Peak Months: Based on the line graph, sales peaked in July.

 	  - Lowest Sales Months: February saw the lowest sales.